 - business consulting for small businesses and non-profit organisations for nearly 20 years

-- one of the four founders of the Merlin Ecology Fund (now the Jupiter Ecology Fund) in 1988.
-Merlin was the UK’s first environmental unit trust and is today one of the world’s longest-established green investment funds
+- being one of the four founders of the Merlin Ecology Fund (now the Jupiter Ecology Fund) in 1988.
+Merlin was the UK’s first environmental unit trust and, as the Jupiter Ecology Fund, is one of the world’s longest-established green investment funds

 - management consultancy work for the Falkland Islands Government in 1984